logs/

 Understanding the .grace/logs/ directory used for storing workflow execution logs and summaries.

-Each workflow execution creates its own unique, timestamped subdirectory within .grace/logs/
+Each workflow execution creates its own unique, timestamped subdirectory within .grace/logs/.

-This directory is located at .grace/logs/
+This directory is located at .grace/logs/ relative to your grace.yml file.

 Purpose and contents